mcarvin8/ava-sf-devops/README.md

     - When a merge request is opened against one of the org branches, it will validate the changes in the org.
     - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in your org.
         - Define `$AUTH_URL` and `$AUTH_ALIAS` when creating this scheduled pipeline.
-        - See inspiration bethod method: https://www.pablogonzalez.io/how-to-schedule-run-all-tests-in-salesforce-with-github-actions-for-unlimited-salesforce-orgs-nothing-to-install/
+        - See inspiration behind this method: https://www.pablogonzalez.io/how-to-schedule-run-all-tests-in-salesforce-with-github-actions-for-unlimited-salesforce-orgs-nothing-to-install/
 - The `quality` stage runs SonarQube scans if you have SonarQube.
 The job will run in MRs against each org branch as pre-deployment validation or apart of the scheduled `unitTest` job.
     - This job uses the [Apex Code Coverage Transformer](https://github.com/mcarvin8/apex-code-coverage-transformer) to create the code coverage artifact.
 This report format can be updated to other ones if you want to update this from SonarQube to a different quality platform.
 - The `destroy` stage contains jobs for each org that will delete the metadata from the org if the files were deleted from the org branch.
 This job is allowed to fail and will fail if there are no metadata types detected in the destructive package.